animeshon/docs/docs/oauth2/roadmap.md

 ## Work in progress

-More information will be made available on [Discuss](https://discuss.animeshon.com) and [GitHub](https://github.com/animeshon) as development continues.
+More information will be made available on [GitHub](https://github.com/animeshon) as development continues.